WiFi sponsor

 What's Up at PLMA | Interest Group Reports

-Hear from PLMA’s eight Interest Groups on their progress and plans going forward, all in short 3-minute clips.
+Hear from PLMA’s eight Interest Groups on their plans and upcoming sessions, all in short 2-minute clips.

 Presenting Groups: Building Electrification, C&I Load Flexibility, Connected Devices, Customer Engagement, Electric Transportation, Global Load Management, Public Power & Cooperatives, and Retail Pricing.